ArieSR91/install-debian/README.md

 To login to vncviewer or Nethunter kex.\
-vnc-start = start vnc server\
+vnc start = start vnc server\
-vnc-stop = stop vnc server
+vnc stop = stop vnc server

 if you want to edit screen resolution \